 Yoga is an excellent choice for sustainable weight loss.
 It uses your own body weight to develop every muscle of your body.
-The yoga asanas stretch, strengthen and tone your muscles at the same time leading to a leaner and more flexible body.
+The yoga asanas stretch, strengthen and tone your muscles all at the same time leading to a leaner and more flexible body.
 As with any weight loss plan, your food intake is highly important.
-We recommend you follow a Yogic diet for maximum results.
-We have also put together a Weight loss mean plan for you to follow in two different cuisines.
+We recommend you follow a Yogic diet along with the Weight Loss Flow for Beginners to see maximum results.
+For this reason, we have also put together a Weight loss meal plan for you to follow in two different cuisines.

 For effective weight loss the best routine to follow would be the one that is a mix of flow and long holds of poses.
 You want to aim for constant movement for the whole routine, except the hold of each poses.
 The main focus is to get your heart rate up and then keep it up.

 As always, start off with 5 to 10 Suryanamaskars.
 This will warm up the whole body and start the increase of the heart rate in a healthy fashion.
-During this flow, take control of your breath.
-You don’t want it to become ragged.
+The hold poses will get your heart pounding.
+If any of the holds are too easy, feel free to hold it as long as you can to get your heart rate up.
+That is the purpose after all.
+During this whole flow, take control of your breath.
+You don’t want it to become ragged, even during a sped up heart rate.
 Keep a smooth in and out cycle.
 3 count in through the nose and 3 count out through the nose.

 Start off with a flow between Standing Forward wide-leg bend (Prasarita Padottanasana) and Twist variations of the same pose.
-Touch each hand to the ground 5 times then come back to the Forward bend.
+Start with the Forward bend and then touch each hand to the ground 5 times then come back to the Forward bend.

 Next, bend forward into the Downward Dog (Adho mukha svanasana).
 Do a rocking motion between planting your heels and lifting them and pulling your weight forward onto your hands.
 Just a small rocking motion to ease up any tightness built up in the previous asanas and to ready your upper body by throwing a little weight on your hands.
 Once you’ve done that 5 times, lift up each leg as high as possible into One Leg Downward Dog (Eka Pada Adho Mukha Svanasana), one at a time.
 Raise each leg 5 times.

-Now we’re going to do a flow with a tabletop variation.
+Now we’re going to do a flow with a Tabletop variation.
 Come on all fours ( knees and palms touching the ground).
-Raise the left arm and right leg together, hold it straight.
+Raise the left arm and right leg together, hold it straight for 3 breaths.
 Bring both back to the original position.
 Repeat 5 times (Make sure you take deep breaths).
 Then switch to right arm and left leg together.
 Repeat 5 times.

 Don’t skip it.
 Even if you can do only a few seconds the first time, just stick with it, don’t give up.